Andrew-Chen-Wang/django-async-redis/README.rst

         }
     }

-django-async-redis uses the redis-py native URL notation for connection strings, it allows better interoperability and has a connection string in more "standard" way.
+django-async-redis uses the aioredis native URL notation for connection strings, it allows better interoperability and has a connection string in more "standard" way.
 Some examples: